-This metric is used to measure employee loyalty, and is built around the Net Promoter Score (NPS).
-It is a key measurement in the system, as this score captures the level of willingness that employees will want to recommend your workplace to their family, friends, and/or network of colleagues.
+This important metric is used to measure employee loyalty, and is built around the Net Promoter Score (NPS).
+This score captures the level of willingness that employees will want to recommend your workplace to their family, friends, and/or network of colleagues.

 eNPS is calculated based on the following formula:

 eNPS Score = % of Promotors - % of Detractors

 The score is based on the survey question “On a scale of 0-10 how likely are you to recommend our organization to your family or friends?”
 Afterward, the answers submitted are divided into the following three categories: